1956 BRDC International Trophy

-The 8th BRDC International Trophy was a motor race, run to Formula One rules, held on 5 May 1956 at Silverstone Circuit, Northamptonshire.
+The 8th BRDC International Trophy – formally the International Daily Express Trophy – was a motor race, run to Formula One rules, held on 5 May 1956 at Silverstone Circuit, Northamptonshire.
 The race was run over 60 laps, and was won by a lap by British driver Stirling Moss in a Vanwall.
 Moss also took pole, and shared fastest lap with BRM driver Mike Hawthorn.